EN | JP | Last sync: 2026-01-10

 """

-Gaussian policy network for SAC
+Gaussian policy for SAC with reparameterization trick.

 """